Election 2022: Turbulent campaign season comes to a close

 “It is something that has to be protected and we protect that by voting and being out and supporting our country," Tolbert said.
 “It’s a fragile space that we’re in.
 I think it’s really important that we protect it, because we could end up like some of the things we saw in the past — dictators and such.
 We don’t need that.”

-“It shouldn’t be a negative thing or illegal in any way to talk about what you’re going to do to improve security,” said Paulson, a 45-year-old who chairs the Kent County Republicans Central Committee.
+“It shouldn’t be a negative thing or illegal in any way to talk about what you’re going to do to improve security,” said Poulson, a 45-year-old who chairs the Kent County Republican Central Committee.

 Federal and state election officials and Trump’s own attorney general have said there is no credible evidence the 2020 election was tainted.
 The former president’s allegations of fraud were also roundly rejected by courts, including by judges Trump appointed.

-Note: This story has been corrected to show part of the Kent County committee’s name is Republican, not Republicans, and the surname of the committee’s chair is Poulson, not Paulson.